tanjina12/snni-energy-profiler/README.md

 3. Zoltán Ádám Mann (University of Halle-Wittenberg)
 4. Sander Klous (University of Amsterdam)

-For any queries, interested researchers can contact [Tanjina Islam](t.islam@uva.nl).
-The full dataset-including raw data, mining scripts, and analysis scripts-produced during the study, is available below.
+For any queries, interested researchers may contact [Tanjina Islam](t.islam@uva.nl).
+The full dataset-including raw data, data processing scripts, and analysis scripts generated during the study, is available below.

 # Replication Package Contents
 This repository contains all the materials necessary to replicate the study: